Peeling Bipartite Networks for Dense Subgraph Discovery: Peeling Butterflies

-We find the wing numbers of all edges in $E$, $\wing{\cdot}$, for a given bipartite graph $G=(U,V,E)$ to locate the $k$-wing subgraphs.
-Our approach is similar to tip decomposition.
-Instead of looking at vertex-butterfly relations, we investigate the involvements of edges in butterflies.
-There are again two phases; counting the butterflies for each edge and the peeling process to find the wing numbers of all the edges.
-Locating the $k$-wings and building the hierarchy is straightforward by the algorithms in~\cite{Sariyuce17} and not included for brevity.
+We apply a similar peeling approach to find the wing numbers of the edges in $E$, $\wing{\cdot}$.
+Instead of looking at the vertex-butterfly relations, we investigate the involvements of edges in butterflies.
+There are again two phases; counting the butterflies for each edge and the peeling process to find the wing numbers.
+Locating the $k$-wings and building the hierarchy is again straightforward by the disjoint-set data structures~\cite{Sariyuce17} and not included here for brevity.

-\textsc{WingDecomposition}, outlined in Algorithm~\ref{alg:wingdecom}, finds the $\wing{e}$ for all $e \in E$.
-Butterfly counting for each edge is done in lines~\ref{ln:w2} to~\ref{ln:w6}.
-Here, we utilize a total ordering of the vertices in $U$ for efficient computation.
+Algorithm~\ref{alg:wingdecom} outlines the \textsc{Wing Decomposition}.
+Butterfly counting for each edge is done in lines~\ref{ln:w1} to~\ref{ln:w6}.
+Note that it is different than the first phase of \textsc{Tip Decomposition}, and also more expensive, since we need to enumerate the butterflies to find the participating edges.
+We compute intersections for each pair in the neighborhoods of vertices in $U$.
+We utilize a total ordering of the vertices for efficient computation.
 All the vertices $u \in U$ are processed in order (line~\ref{ln:w2}), and in each intersection operation, we only take the vertices that succeed $u$ (line~\ref{ln:w4}).
-This enables us to visit each butterfly only once.
-We execute the intersection operation (line~\ref{ln:w4}) $\sum_{v \in U}{d(u) \choose 2}$ times, since each pair in a neighborhood is processed.
-Cost of intersection operation is $O(|U|)$ in the worst case, but it is unlikely in real-world networks.
+This enables to visit each butterfly only once.
+Total complexity is $O(\sum_{u \in U}{\sum_{v_1, v_2 \in N(u)}{max ( d(v_1), d(v_2))}})$, and it is $O(|U||V||E|)$ in the worst case where the graph is a biclique.

-In the peeling phase, wing numbers of edges are assigned in a nondecreasing order of their butterfly counts.
-There are four edges in a butterfly, and we need to check the three neighbor edges.
-In order to ensure that the butterfly that contains $e$ is not examined before, we check if any of those three neighbor edges has been assigned a wing number yet (line~\ref{ln:w13}).
-If they are all unassigned, we decrement their butterfly numbers if greater than the wing number we assigned in that step.
-Peeling phase has $O(|\btrfly_G|)$ time complexity, but expected to take more time than \textsc{TipDecomposition} due to hidden constants.
-Additional space complexity of the wing decomposition is $O(|E|)$, since we store butterfly numbers and wing numbers for each edge.
+In the peeling phase (lines~\ref{ln:w7} to~\ref{ln:w14}), wing numbers are assigned in a non-decreasing order.
+Bucket structure helps to get the edge with the least number of butterflies at each step.
+Similar to the \textsc{Tip Decomposition}, we assign the updated butterfly number of the edge $e$ as its wing number, say $k$, find the butterflies that $e$ participates, and decrement the butterfly counts of the other edges in those butterflies, if greater than $k$.
+Note that there are four edges in a butterfly, thus we need to check the other three edges.
+Lastly, we remove the edge $e$ from the graph.
+Peeling phase has $O(\sum_{(u, v) \in E}{\sum_{w \in N(v)}{max (d(u), d(w))}})$ time complexity, and $O(|U||V||E|)$ in the worst case.
+Additional space complexity is $O(|E|)$, since we store the butterfly and wing numbers for each edge.